AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 >[!NOTE]
 >
 >The combination of 'Authentication Requirement' = No and 'Login Path' = Yes is not listed above as the 'Login Path' is an optional attribute associated with an Auth-Requirement.
-Specifying a JCR property with that name without adding the defining mixin type will have no efect and will be ignored by the corresponding handler.
+Specifying a JCR property with that name without adding the defining mixin type will have no effect and will be ignored by the corresponding handler.

 ## OSGi Components and Configuration {#osgi-components-and-configuration}